hodyroff/scs-training/Virtualization/Support.md

     - Should be stored on a different storage backend, thus also providing protection against storage backend breakage
     - Are typically slow to create as full copies are created
     - Snapshots can be backed up (by creating a temporary volume)
-        * For read-write mounted volumes, this is the only way to have a backup that at least comes close to a consistent filesystem
+        * For read-write mounted volumes, this is the only way to have a backup that at least comes close to a consistent file-system
     - OpenStack even offers incremental backups, only saving the block-level changes since the last backup

 ### IaC tooling